atolz/unsplash-clone-vue/README.md

 # Considerations, observations, todos

-- couldnt find the exact font as seen on the ui
+- An easier way to handle the column layouts would be to implement a custom masonry layout as css masonry layout is not widely supported